 This year we invite everyone to join us as we go #BiggerBolderBrighter on 3rd December 2018, it also happens to be a great way to celebrate International Day of Persons with Disabilities.

 We've put together a brochure explaining the aims and history of the #PurpleLightUp movement, examples of how our members and partners are getting involved and some ideas to get you started.

 Please download your copy of the brochure by clicking the image below and share far and wide, as we want as many disabled employees, organisations and allies as possible help us to celebrate and recognise the economic contribution of disabled people across the globe.

 - Make your pledge and tell us how you will be joining #PurpleLightUp

-- Download our #PurpleLightUp shopping list of ideas
+- Have a look at our #PurpleLightUp shopping list of ideas

 - Find out how our CEO Kate Nash OBE sparked the idea with a simple tweet

 - Follow our dedicated #PurpleLightUp Twitter and Facebook accounts